About Enamel

 Creating Beautiful Enamel Jewelry -- A Work of Art

-Enameling is our passion, and we'd like to introduce you to just a few of the difficult
+Enameling is our passion, and as one among very few designers worldwide who work in this artform, we would like to introduce you to several of the difficult techniques used to create our exclusive designs.

-In this artform, liquid glass is fused to metal at temperatures of up to 1500 F. Our enamel colors come from blends of rare metals like gold, cobalt and manganese, with each color requiring a different firing temperature.
-Designs with several colors require multiple firings to create lustrous color that never fades.
+Fired Enamel is created when liquid glass is fused to metal at temperatures of up to 1500 F. Our enamel colors come from blends of rare metals like gold, cobalt and manganese, with each color requiring a different firing temperature.
+Designs with several colors, as in these Aurora pendants shown here, require multiple firings to create lustrous color that never fades.

 Plique-à-Jour